-I haven't done a blog post for a while but no better time than now as I launch my new Ireland Road Trip Collection and give you a little insight into how it came to be.
+I haven't done a blog post for a while but no better time than now as I launch my new Ireland Road Trip print collection and give you a little insight into how it came to be.

-The idea to paint scenic spots from around Ireland has been on my to-do list for some time.
-I knew it was going to be an awesome project and I really wanted it to be in some way personal to me.
-Anyhow, time went by and other projects got in the way.
-Also, there was the fact about there being SO many gorgeous Irish beauty spots to paint...sure where would I even start? .. asked I to myself.
+The idea to paint beautiful scenic spots from around Ireland has been on my to-do list for some time.
+I knew it was going to be an awesome project but as time went by and other projects got in the way it got put on the long finger.
+It didn't help that there are SO many gorgeous Irish beauty spots I just couldn't make up my mind where to begin.

 So a couple of months ago I took the bull by the horns.
-The clincher light bulb moment was when I realised the answer to where I should start was right under my rather prominant Magee nose.
-Sure wasn't it the Wild Atlantic Way that my family used to holiday when we were little kids?? doh!
-So I've started my collection with some of the key Signature Discovery Points on the Wild Atlantic Way which is special to me and I have painted them in gouache.
+The clincher light bulb moment was when I realised the answer to where I should start was right under my rather prominent Magee nose.
+Sure wasn't it the Wild Atlantic Way that my family used to holiday when we were little kids??
+So that is where I've started my collection, painting some of the key Signature Discovery Points on the Wild Atlantic Way which is special to me and I have painted them in gouache.

 Ireland is a wonderful country to do a road trip.
 There is a crazy abundance of beauty to behold in every county in Ireland, and because our green isle is relatively small it's quite possible to take in a lot of splendid sights in quite a short length of time unless you get distracted by other things like the general craic that you may come across along the way.

 My parents were great for road trips and in the old days they used to pack us four young Magee's into the car and head off down the country on holidays in the summer.
 The Atlantic west coast was their favourite spot.
-My Dad had a dear friend called O'Connor from Limerick and we would often meet O'Connor and his family down in Kilkee, Co.
+My Dad had a dear friend from Limerick he called O'Connor, and we would often meet O'Connor and his family down in Kilkee, Co.
 Clare.
 (His name was Joe but he was always 'O'Connor' and likewise he called Dad 'Magee').

 We used to stay in a hotel called the Atlantic which is long gone now.
 I was very young in the Kilkee days so probably the late '60's (oh God I'm old!!).
 I remember the excitement every year when Mum and Dad would buy us shiny new buckets and spades even though we probably had a load of them already but every year was like the first time, they had to be brand spanking new.
 Same with the little fishing nets with the bamboo handles.